jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ==== State Dependent

-Like the "state required" save condition, this update condition allows you to create a @sparql query.
+Like the "state required" store condition, this update condition allows you to create a @sparql query.
 A return variable of a simple update condition is expected.

 === Client Control